 434313 (2004 GP) is a very small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 2004 GP as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2004 GP orbits the sun every 212 days (0.58 years), coming as close as 0.36 AU and reaching as far as 1.04 AU from the sun.
-Based on its brightness and the way it reflects light, 2004 GP is probably between 0.350 to 0.784 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, very roughly comparable in size to the U.S. Capitol building.
+Based on its brightness and the way it reflects light, 2004 GP is probably between 0.350 to 0.784 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, very roughly comparable in size to the U.S. Capitol building.

 2004 GP's orbit is 0.21 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.